giorbernal/statebudgets/README.md

 # State Budgets

 This is an analysis project for the state budgets of Spain.
+Is is focused in 2019 data.

 ## Requirements
 Python is needed (version 3.6 preferred) and next libraries must be installed in the environment: